 Early indications are that diesel models of this car will hang on to their value well.
 Petrol should lose it faster but the best time to buy either will be a 3 years when the first MOT is due.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Subaru Legacy you would aim to buy a 5 year old and you can keep it for some time before needing to worry about a big drop in value.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Subaru Legacy you would aim to buy a 4 year old and sell it before it is 6 years old.

 Diesel Subaru Legacy cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.